Clemapfel/mousetrap/docs/04_widgets.md

 ## What is a widget?

-When creating a GUI, widgets are the central element to any and all applications.
+Widgets are the central element to any and all GUI applications.
 In general, a widget is anything that can be rendered on screen.
-Often wigdets are **interactable**, which means that the user can trigger behavior by interacting with the widget.
-In the case of `Button`, the widget is rendered to screen as a filled rectangle and it is interactable because the user can click that rectangle to trigger an animation and emit signal `clicked`.
+Often, wigdets are **interactable**, which means that the user can trigger behavior operating the widget with a peripheral such as a keyboard, mouse, or touchscreen.
+For example, `Button` from previous chapters is a widget.
+It is rendered on screen as a rectangle that, when clicked, triggers behavior connected to it via signal `clicked`. `clicked` is specific to `Button`, but all widgets share some common signals.

 ## Widget Signals

 All widgets are signal emitters, but not all signal emitters are widgets.
-As such, all widgets share a number of signals:
+As such, all widgets share the following signals:

 \signals
 \signal_realize{Widget}